Matt Vierling Preview, Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to surrender 200 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- Royals pitchers combine to allow 202 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

+- Bowlan gets the call to start for the Royals, his first of the season.

+- The righty will make his MLB debut.
+He's 26 years old.

 © 2023 Data Skrive.
 All rights reserved.